 We have also investigated computation using magnetic devices as spin-torque oscillator arrays to do nonBoolean computation.
 The phase locking dynamics of these coupled oscillator arrays were map on to important computational primitives for image recognition, such as convolution operations and degree-of-match (distance) approximation.
 We are currently exploring stochastic oscillator MTJs to perform such tasks in a different, potentially lower energy manner.

 We have used superconducting SPICE simulations to physically model Josephson junction based artificial neural networks that can solve a 9-pixel classification problem.
 In further simulations, we have found that such networks have the potential to run at speeds in excess of 100 GHz.

 We have confirmed that the SPICE models that we are using accurately predict the performance of synaptic circuits that we developed, giving us greater confidence in using these modeling tools to explore new architectures.

-We currently have opportunities for postdoctoral associates and graduate students.
+We currently have opportunities for postdocs and graduate students.
 We also have opportunities for postdoctoral fellows through the National Research Council Associateship Program.